josephjohnjj/openmp_programming/README.md

 8. The program [`exercise1.c`](./src/exercise1_solution.c) has a race condition.
 Solve this race condition using the the construct `atomic`.
 The solutions are availble in [`exercise2_solution.c`](./src/exercise2_solution.c).

+### False Sharing

+All modern processors use cache.
+Accessing a memory location not only copy that memory location, but a slice of memory to me moved to the cache.
+This slice of memory is called __cache line__.
+For example when you aceess an array element `A[N]` there is a good chance `A[N+1]` and `A[N+2]` is also moved to the cache.

+Simultaneous updates of individual elements in the same cache line coming from different processors invalidates entire cache lines , even though these updates are logically independent of each other.
+Each update of an individual element of a cache line marks the line as invalid.
+Other processors accessing a different element in the same line see the line marked as invalid.
+They are forced to fetch a more recent copy of the line from memory or elsewhere, even though the element accessed has not been modified.
+This is because cache coherency is maintained on a cache-line basis, and not for individual elements.
+As a result there will be an increase in interconnect traffic and overhead.
+Also, while the cache-line update is in progress, access to the elements in the line is inhibited.

+Concurrent updated to separate elements within a shared cache line by different processors cause the entire cache line to be invalidated, despite the logically independent nature of these updates.
+Each update to an element within the cache line flags the entire line as invalid, affecting other threads attempting to access different elements within the same line.
+Consequently, they are compelled to retrieve a fresher version of the line from memory or an alternate source, even if the specific element they're accessing hasn't been altered.
+This occurs because cache coherence operates at the level of cache lines, not individual elements.
+Consequently, it leads to amplified interconnect activity and additional processing overhead.
+Furthermore, during the update of the cache line, access to the elements within it is restricted.

+For instance if Thread T1 changes the data `A[N]` it will make the entire cache line invalid.
+Which means the data `A[N+1]` and `A[N+2]` also becomes invalid.
+So, if Threard T2 tries to access `A[N+1]` it will see that the the cache line is invalid and will fetch the data from the memory.
+This is __false sharing__.

+Some methods to avoid false sharing are:
+1. Refrain from modifying global data accessed by multiple threads.
+2. Ensure that shared global data is aligned with cache line boundaries.
+3. Avoid using an array indexed by thread ID or rank to store temporary, thread-specific data.
+4. When parallelizing an algorithm, partition data sets along cache lines, rather than across them.

 ### The Worksharing-Loop Construct (`for`)

 In the program [`exercise2_solution.c`](./src/exercise2_solution.c), we parallelized a loop by manually assigning different loop indices to different threads.
 With `for` loops, OpenMP provides the [worksharing-loop construct](https://www.openmp.org/spec-html/5.1/openmpsu48.html#x73-730002.11.4) to do this for you.
 This directive is placed immediately before a for loop and automatically partitions the loop iterations across the available threads.